eee4017/vpic-GPU/README.md

 ./lpi_2d_F6_test.Generic --tpp <thread num>
 ```

 For multiple GPU environment, you should set CUDA_VISIBLE_DEVICES and excute with MPI, each device would be assigned to a MPI process.
-If you want to assign more process inside one GPU, you could modify `mpiSetDevice()` inside `cuda_src/gpu.cu`
+If you want to assign more process to a device, you could modify `mpiSetDevice()` inside `cuda_src/gpu.cu`.

 ```
 mpirun -n <device num> ./lpi_2d_F6_test.Generic --tpp <thread num>